Improving Power Spectrum Estimation using Multitapering: Efficient asteroseismic analyses for understanding stars, the Milky Way, and beyond: Power Spectrum Estimation in Asteroseismology

-We can visualize the spectral leakage properties of the LS periodogram by investigating the \textit{pseudowindow} in Figure \ref{fig:psuedo_windows}.
-A pseudowindow is the response of a spectral estimator to a pure sinusoidal signal of a given frequency with the same sampling as the time-series of interest.
-It helps examine the spectral leakage for a given sampling.
-We create two sinusoids $x^\star(t) = \sin(2\pi 10 t) + 0.3 \sin(2\pi 10.003 t)$ of frequencies $10$ and $10.003$ cycles/day (or $115.74$ and $115.78 \mu$Hz) respectively and sample them at the times of the Kepler-91 series.
-The bottom panel of Figure \ref{fig:psuedo_windows} displays the true Power Spectral Density (PSD) of the synthetic light curve that is given by two delta functions at the frequencies of the sinusoids with heights equal to the sinusoid amplitudes.
-It illustrates the spectral leakage and variance of the LS estimate.
+We can visualize the spectral leakage properties of the LS and NUFFT periodograms by investigating the \textit{pseudowindow} in Figure \ref{fig:psuedo_windows}.
+A pseudowindow is the response of a power spectrum estimator to a pure sinusoidal signal of a given frequency with the same sampling as the time-series of interest.
+We create a signal with two sinusoids $x^\star(t) = \sin(2\pi 10 t) + 0.3 \sin(2\pi 10.003 t)$ of frequencies $10$ and $10.003$ cycles/day (or $115.74$ and $115.78 \mu$Hz) respectively and sample them at the times of the Kepler-91 series.
+The bottom panel of Figure \ref{fig:psuedo_windows} displays the true Power Spectral Density (PSD) of the synthetic light curve that is given by two delta functions at the frequencies of the sinusoids with heights equal to the sinusoid amplitudes, plus the PSD estimates returned by the LS (black line) and NUFFT (grey dashed line) periodograms.
 Particularly, we see that the leakage of power from the two sinusoid frequencies results in spurious peaks in their vicinity.
-These peaks can lead to false discoveries when analyzing Kepler time-series (refer to \cite{vanderplas_2018} for more details).
-We expect that the \texttt{NUFFT} periodogram has similar spectral leakage properties (especially for strictly periodic signals) since it is a direct generalization of the classical periodogram to irregular sampling.
-Figure \ref{fig:psuedo_windows} also shows the pseudowindow for \texttt{NUFFT} to demonstrate this.
+These peaks can lead to false discoveries when analyzing Kepler time-series (refer to \citealt{vanderplas_2018} for more details).